OpenNTI/nti.dataserver/docs/content-anchoring.rst

 	// Notice that these are not Dataserver object (e.g, no OID)

-	abstract class ContentRangeDescription {
+	class ContentRangeDescription {
-		ContentPointer start; //must not be nil
-		ContentPointer end; //must not be nil
-		ContentPointer ancestor; //must not be nil
-	}
+		// By itself, this class serves to denote an 'empty' range }

 	abstract class ContentPointer {}